MushfiqPlabon/homeser-frontend-react/README.md

 - **Performance**: Code splitting, lazy loading, and optimized bundle sizes for fast loading
 - **State Management**: Redux Toolkit and TanStack Query for efficient client and server state management
 - **Security**: JWT token handling and secure API communication
+- **Role Management**: Implementation of role-based access control for customers, service providers, and admins
 - **Analytics Integration**: Real-time dashboards for email and sentiment analytics
 - **Development Tools**: Vite for fast builds, TypeScript for type safety, and automated testing